kevinfjbecker/how-do-i-get-started/README.md

 ### A Platform Game <https://output.jsbin.com/caduseh>

 I always wanted to make games.
 I typed this in—no cutting or pasting—from Chapter 16 of [Eloquent JavaScript](https://eloquentjavascript.net/).
 Live update in [JS Bin](https://jsbin.com) is good for finding typos and other mistakes early.
-Chapter 16 also sums up why I don't did not persue a job in game development [here](https://eloquentjavascript.net/16_game.html#p_hkas9mExVc).
+[Chapter 16](https://eloquentjavascript.net/16_game.html#p_hkas9mExVc) also sums up why I don't did not persue a job in game development.

 ---